Niyonsengaeric/React-Chat-App/README.md

 # Awesome Chat

-Anneble ammy and Jon to chat
+enable ammy and Jon to chat

 ## Folder Structure